 This paper has two broad objectives.
-First, it aims to provide a better understanding of issues related to security risk management and the responsibility of international non-governmental organisations (INGOs) to ensure the safety and security of their local partners.
+First, it aims to provide a better understanding of issues related to security risk management and the responsibility of INGOs to ensure the safety and security of their local partners.
 Secondly, it provides insights into strategies for INGOs to provide support to their local partners in terms of security risk management.
 These strategies are based on those of agencies already implementing differing levels of support to their local partners for security management.